Getting Started

 The Custom trigger are automatically loaded from the same directory of the engine binary, with name libcustomTriggers, the extension of that file depends on the platform(dll, so, dynlib).

-After engine launch, the key bindings are as follows:
+After engine launch, the default key bindings are as follows:

-The options of the game engine can be edited using ./Engine/Options.xml file.
+The options of the game engine can be edited using the ./Engine/Options.xml file.